WafaaBajjouk/Springboot_WebApp/README.md

 # Springboot_WebApp
-Backend of springboot and angularjs project
+Backend of springboot and angular project